lebesgue125/reinforce_learning/banana/README.md

 get +1 reward.
 Or get -1 reward when you collect a blue one.
 So we need to train a agent to get more than 13 rewards in one episode.

-we use dqn to solve this problem and mse for loss function.
+we use dqn and mse for loss function in the project.
 We use PyTorch for neural network frame.
-The code of the network in network/DQN_PyTorch.py
+The code of the network is in network/DQN_PyTorch.py

 ## Getting Started
 Running environment.